jlmwebhosting/invoicing-php-sdk/README.md

 -------------

 To use the SDK,

  * Copy the config and lib folders into your project.
  * Make sure that the lib folder in your project is available in PHP's include path
  * Include the *services\InvoiceService.php* file in your code.
  * Create a service wrapper object
  * Create a request object as per your project's needs.
-All the API request and response classes are available in *services\Invoice.php*
+All the API request and response classes are available in services\Invoice\Invoice.php
  * Invoke the appropriate method on the request object.